Your Business Tagline

-I can help you add a unique experience to a glamorous gala-night or add interest to family events: engaging younger audiences; and I would love to create work for somewhere fabulous like Singapore Botanic Gardens or Brooklyn Botanic Gardens in the not so distant future.
+I can help you add a unique experience to a glamorous gala-night or add interest to family events: either live or online; and I would love to create work for somewhere fabulous like Singapore Botanic Gardens or New York Botanic Gardens in the not so distant future!

-I also have plans to create an aesthetically appealing, beautiful book curating a mixture of traditional and ‘mended’ herbal stories with folklore, history and ancient remedies and recipes, The Very Curious Herbal may well be about to grow!
+I'm also seeking the perfect publisher to collaborate on an aesthetically appealing, beautiful book curating a mixture of traditional and ‘mended’ herbal stories with folklore, history and ancient remedies and recipes, to accompany The Very Curious Herbal project!

 I dream of lavish illustrations and unfurling multidimensional pages… and I’m looking for a fearless publisher who still believes in the power of enchantment and is not frightened of connecting the work to live and new online interactions to create this with.